-PolarDB for MySQL provides the following editions: Cluster, Multi-primary Cluster, Single Node, and Archive Database.
+PolarDB for MySQL provides the following editions: Cluster Edition, Multi-master Cluster (Database/Table) Edition , Single Node Edition, and X-Engine Edition.
 This topic introduces each edition.

 - The Cluster Edition is developed based on an architecture in which storage and compute are decoupled.
 In a cluster of the Cluster Edition, the number of compute nodes can be increased from 2 to a maximum of 16.
 For more information, see Cluster Edition.